Major step towards end of NHS strikes as government and unions agree pay offer

 “We take this to mean that the deal is fully funded rather than relying on raids on NHS budgets, taking money away from key services.
 This is crucial to the success of the deal.”

-He said the progress needed to be “matched by urgent movement” on talks between the government and junior doctors, who went on strike for three days this week.
+He said the progress needed to be “matched by urgent movement” on talks between the government and junior doctors.

-Matthew Taylor, chief executive of the NHS Confederation, had warned that any extra money for pay must come out of the Department for Health and Social Care’s central budget rather than hospital bottom lines with their budgets being “already extremely tight”.
+Matthew Taylor, chief executive of the NHS Confederation, had warned that any extra money for pay must come out of the Department for Health and Social Care’s central budget rather than hospital bottom lines as their funds are “already extremely tight”.

 “This deal was available five months – why didn’t they do it?
 If Steve Barclay had sat down with health union leaders the day he was appointed he could have avoided substantial disruption to the NHS, disruption to patients’ lives and disruption employees’ lives.
 It was an avoidable crisis.”